RbkGh/Restful-BulkSMS/README.md

-just run the following Charley :
+"just run the following Charley :

 in Root folder of project,type: